5 min read

 3. Payment on order: Where possible, consider other options like cash on delivery.
 This is not possible for all businesses, so you could consider deposits on orders and payment milestones throughout a project or service.
 This reduces the need to chase late payments and helps you get access to the money sooner.
 You may be able to offer your customers discounts if they pay their accounts early, for example within 2 weeks instead of the usual 4 weeks.
 Alternatively, you can consider a penalty for late payments.

-Negotiate with your vendors for longer payment terms.
-If you hold a good relationship with your suppliers, you may be able to move from a 30 day to a 60 terms.
+4. Offer Discounts: Build discounts into your price by actually inflating your prices by your discount amount for later payments.
+Your electricity company does this and so should you.
+Stretch out your payables and negotiate with your vendors for longer payment terms.
+If you hold a good relationship with your suppliers, you may be able to move from a 30 day term to a 60 day term.
 Remember, the aim is to keep money in your account longer.
-Think creatively.
-You will never know if you don’t ask.

 5. Rethink your pricing: Many small businesses hesitate to increase their rates because they're afraid they'll lose customers.
 However, customers actually expect their suppliers to institute small, regular price hikes.
 Also, be sure to check out your competition on a consistent basis.
 If they're charging higher prices, you should too.